gauravtendolkar/gauravtendolkar.github.io/docs/_posts/2024-06-05-3-Implementing-VAE-With_PyTorch.markdown

 ### Modifications to aide SGD

 1. If we train the VAE with the ELBO loss, we will observe the the second part of ELBO, i.e. the KL divergence between posterior and prior goes to 0 much faster than the reconstruction error.
 Once that happens, the latent vector is always sampled from a standard normal Gaussian and the reconstructions will all look similar brown and heavily blurred images.
 To counter that, we introduce a training scheme that places very low weight on the KL divergence part of ELBO loss during initial stages of training.
-Experimental research has suggested a few different types of schemes for varying the weights of the two parts of the ELBO loss. - https://openreview.net/forum?id=Sy2fzU9gl
+[Experimental research](https://openreview.net/forum?id=Sy2fzU9gl) has suggested a few different types of schemes for varying the weights of the two parts of the ELBO loss.
 2. We will use [Batch Normalization](http://proceedings.mlr.press/v37/ioffe15.html) layers whose dynamics have not been part of the derivations we have discussed till now.
 The original paper which introduced batch normalization does a great job of explaining how it aides SGD.

 ## Results